 The Workgroup noted CMP308, which comes into effect on 1 April 2023 removes the payment of BSUoS cost incurred from that date from Generators.
 Without an appropriate mechanism in place the deferral of BSUoS costs to 1 April 2023 could represent a cost transfer from Generators to Consumers (£125m if £250m limit).
-The majority of Workgroup Members agreed that Generation would need to pay their share of the deferred BSUoS costs but to limit volatility, increase market liquidity and reduce the BSUoS risk premium.
+The majority of Workgroup Members agreed that Generation would need to pay their share of the deferred BSUoS charges and the Proposer re-iterated it was not the intention for Generators to avoid these costs but to limit volatility, increase market liquidity and reduce the BSUoS risk premia.
 There was an observation that if these costs were levied on Generators from 1 April 2023, ultimately consumers would still pay these as Generators would seek to recoup the deferred costs through wholesale power prices.